mlasitsa/design-decode/UPDATES.md

 At the moment they ran into an issue and you cant deposit any money, so I cant test my request.
 Waiting for Deepseek to restore service

+## Updates (02/18/2025)
+I think I came up with plan:
+**Will be using function calling**
+**Groq API - for faster responses due to low latency** **LangChain - for using AI memory so I can split data in chunks**

+In the **function calling** I might also use AI to revise my scraped and polished data to verify it and polish it more if its neccassry, maybe it will get rid of empty divs or other tags

+Instead of scraping everything I will give a user a choice to scrape:
+- Nav Bar
+- Header
+- Main Content
+- Footer

+Hopefully now I can finally start building and wont face any rate or memory limits